anyaevostinar/anyaevostinar.github.io/classes/IS-s21/schedule.md

 | 8 | Eco-evolutionary dynamics of phage | [Revisiting the rules of life for viruses of microorganisms](https://www.nature.com/articles/s41579-021-00530-x) |
 | 9 | TBD | TBD |
 | 10 | None, wrap-up | |

+# Reading Questions

+For the "how to read scientific papers" articles, post in the Slack channel before we meet answers to these questions: (1) How do you feel about reading scientific papers?
+(2) What strategies have you tried for reading scientific papers?
+(3) Do you have any tips for others?
+(4) What are the biggest obstacles for you reading scientific papers?

+For each scientific paper, you should answer in the Slack channel before we meet these questions:
+(1) What do the author(s) want to know (motivation)?
+(2) What did they do (approach/methods)?
+(3) Why was it done that way (context within the field)?
+(4) What do the results show (figures and data tables)?
+(5) How did the author(s) interpret the results (interpretation/discussion)?
+(6) What should be done next?
+(7) What questions do you have about this paper?

+You should also aim to read everyone else's response if you have time before the meeting.
+This will assist in starting off discussion.